Carrier Comparison

 Does USPS guarantee overnight delivery?

 Yes, USPS Priority Mail Express comes with a money-back guarantee.
 If your package is not delivered by the guaranteed time (next day by 6 PM for most areas, or 2 days for remote locations), you can request a full refund of postage.
-Some very remote areas are 2-day delivery rather than overnight.
+Some very remote areas are 2-day delivery rather than overnight, so check the destination ZIP before you promise overnight to a rural customer.

 What is the latest I can drop off an overnight package?